Chapter 17.10

 “Compatible” or “compatibility” means consistent with, harmonious with, similar and complementary to the use and/or function of natural systems and/or existing land uses in an area.

-“Concept plan” means a pre-application opportunity for the city administrator and the planning commission to be made aware of an impending development proposal and for the developer to be made aware of possible issues and questions, as well as the applicable requirements of this title.
+“Concept plan” means a pre-application opportunity for the city manager and the planning commission to be made aware of an impending development proposal and for the developer to be made aware of possible issues and questions, as well as the applicable requirements of this title.
 Concept plans are not approved or denied, but are intended to only identify and raise relevant issues related to the proposed development.

 Conditional Use.
 A conditional use allows certain structures in zones which may be acceptable under special conditions and in specific locations within the zoning district.
 Conditional uses require a special permit that is approved subject to the use meeting standards contained in this title.